 - Arm-guard/Bracer: Gear for the bow arm to avoid getting hit/bruised by the string.
 Essentially a piece of material (often leather) that covers the inside of the forearm.
 While most garden-variety bracers cover the majority of the forearm, the more skilled archers only need small bracers (3-4 inches) since having very good/consistent form results in a smaller possible area that the bowstring might hit.

 - Of note is the fact that one can avoid being hit entirely by rotating one's elbow and not locking the joint, which some prefer not to do because it interferes with their grip on the bow and can put stress on the bow arm.

 - Bow arm/hand: The hand that holds the bow.
 Requires an arm-guard/bracer to keep from injured by the bowstring if it strikes the forearm (resulting in a potentially nasty bruise).
-Modern bowyers often make specifically right- or left-handed bows, while traditional bows are interchangeable.
+Modern bowyers often make specifically right- or left-handed bows with an ergonomic grip and right- or left-side cutout in the riser, while traditional bows are ambidextrous.

 - Dominant eye: The eye used to aim, which is usually determined by one's dominant hand.
 Right-handed people draw with their right hand, so their right eye is dominant.
 The reverse is true for left-handed people.
 However, if your eye and hand dominance is different, choosing your eye dominance is preferred.
 In that case, your draw hand will be the same side as your dominant eye.
 Most people determine eye dominance by pointing at an object a few feet away and closing one eye at a time—if you're still pointing at or close to the object, that's your dominant eye.